 The survey was conducted in summer through winter of 2010.
 Selected state directors of community colleges were contacted to assist in disseminating and collecting survey responses.
 In some states, responses were obtained directly from the state director's office (Florida, Kentucky, Washington, Louisiana, and Rhode Island); in others (Iowa, Colorado, North Dakota and Wyoming), responses were obtained directly from individual community colleges.
 Responses from 205 community colleges were received.
-We thank the Florida Department of Education, Division of Community Colleges, for participating in this research project.
+As Wyoming data were reported by individual colleges, the data here may vary from state issued reports.
+We thank the Wyoming community colleges for participating in this research project.
 Any errors in tabulation of data are our responsibility alone.